-Fundación Jesús Serra, named after the founder of the Grupo Catalana Occidente, was created in 2006 in order to channel the philanthropic actions of the Group and to drive the human and professional values that were characteristic of its founder.
-For this reason, the foundation participates in more than seventy projects in the areas of business, teaching, investigation, culture, sport and social action.
-In this way the Group contributes to the construction of a fairer, more united and more developed society, in which values such as initiative, effort, healthy competition and continuous improvement prevail.
+Fundación Jesús Serra was established in 2006 with the goal of channelling philanthropic action and promoting the human and professional values that characterized the founder of Grupo Catalana Occidente.
+Jesús Serra Santamans, from whom it receives its name.
+It is currently involved in projects in the fields of research, business, education. social action, sport, and promotion of the arts.
+In this way, we aim to contribute to the construction of a fairer, more united. and developed society in which values such as initiative, effort, and continuous improvement prevail.

-Our Foundation acts as a link between the different companies that make up Grupo Catalana Occidente.
-For this reason, one of our goals is to support the development of a common culture, by facilitating gatherings and participation from the employees and brokers who form the company through the organization of different programs and activities.
+The Foundation acts as a link between the different companies that make up Grupo Catalana Occidente.
+For this reason, one of its goals is to support the development of a common culture, by facilitating gatherings and participation from the employees and brokers who form the company through the organization of different programs and activities.